Find out more about your favourite thimble topic today.

 What a delightful find this small thematic topic is.
 At first glance they may seem to have been engraved by a Victorian jeweller - using the old-world girls' and women's names?
 No - these are the way the thimbles were made by the Victorian silversmiths, with the names in high relief.
 Thanks to Norma Spicer and Di Pelham Burn's excellent reference book Registered designs on thimbles, we even know who made some of these thimbles.

-Victorian sterling silver scenic thimbles and needlework tools
+Sterling silver scenic thimbles and needlework tools

-January 2008 - last updated 9 April 2024
+January 2008 - last updated 9 October 2024

 My first English silver thimble with a wide scenic band in relief, was the one I bought for 'Windsor' and having done a bit of research, this seems to be the most popular design of this type of thimble, with many examples still in existence.
 Recently I was a very lucky girl when I received a thimble from a non-thimble friend [thanks Phil] - he found a treasure for me on a recent visit to South Africa.
 There is no lettering to identify the scene, but it shows a bridge scene on a very wide band, on a typical tall, narrow Victorian thimble.
 It turns out to be the Menai Bridge scene and in contrast to my first purchase, this is a rare example.
 I think two of these wonderful old thimbles is enough for my collection but it's been fun looking for what else was made and I hope you'll enjoy this small journey.